Curious Cat Management Improvement Blog: Deming, lean thinking, innovation, customer focus, continual improvement, six sigma.

 Theoretically you could establish well thought out metrics for a company’s performance which resist that kind of tampering, but nobody within the financial community seems terribly interested in doing so.

-6. Transforming With Lean Says:
+6. Pingback: Transforming With Lean

-7. Tom Chwastyk Says:
+7. Tom Chwastyk says:

 This reminds both of Goldratt’s Theory of Constraints (managers often optimize to local goals like machine efficiencies while driving larger measures like plant profit down, because local measures are easier to see even if they’re irrelevant) and my experience in complex experiments (only when we took carefully balanced overdetermined sensor data did we get warning when our conceptual response models were wrong, a surprising 30% of the time with very sophisticated modellers).